T H E R E L A T I O N A L H A R M O N Y I N S T I T U T E

 This process is relational, the world of one person being received into the chords of the heart and voice of another.

-When a person's exact words are read back, their unique metaphors come alive with enhanced viscerally felt granularity, offering recognition of aspects of the self that may have been rationalised out of awareness or out of the range of acceptance, harvesting projections that are passing on revenge.
+The Dreamer's unique metaphors may come alive with enhanced, viscerally felt granularity, offering recognition of aspects of the self that may have been rationalised out of awareness or out of the range of acceptance, harvesting projections that are passing on revenge for the loss of acknowledgement.

 The role of artistic self-expression in all cultures is to transform rationalised, suppressed aspects of self into a shared experience of beauty.
-Meaningless symbols of nothingness can spontaneously become embodied, illuminating aspects of self that have been calling for felt recognition.
+Meaningless symbols of nothingness can spontaneously become embodied, illuminating aspects of self, calling for felt recognition.

-This offers an opportunity for tension from pole positions of our heart’s chords to be simultaneously borne and transformed into something digestible and harmonious.
+This allows tension from the pole positions of our heart’s chords to be simultaneously borne and transformed into something digestible and harmonious.

-At this precipice, we might live or die and metaphor of a poem holds us safe, like the banks of a river, containing and allowing the flow of what might have been dammed, unresolved resentment and makes what might ordinarily be unbearable, bearable, even beautiful and harmonious; like a love song transforms the lament of loss into a song we can weep with together.
+At this precipice, we might live or die.
+The metaphor of a poem holds us safe, like the banks of a river, containing and allowing the flow of what might have been dammed, unresolved resentment, and making what might ordinarily be unbearable, bearable, even beautiful and harmonious; like a love song transforms the lament of loss into a song we can weep with together.

 • The essential use of Symbols